 Similarly, specify a title in the Task title field, say Issues received via Gmail.

-In the Notes field, pass the key from the Gmail Trigger Data Tree Output.
+In the Notes field, pass the data pill from the Gmail Trigger Data Tree Output.
 This will save all the email data as a task in Google Tasks.
 See the complete configuration here:

 Once your trigger and action get successfully configured, click on the Save Changes button to save your journey.
-Then, click the Start Journey button to execute the journey.
+Then, click the Save & Start button to execute the journey.